hmans/supermutant/packages/supermutant/README.md

 });
 ```

-If you're only interested in a specific property, you can pass a selector function as the third argument to `onMutate`.
-This will make sure the callback is only invoked when the selected property changes:
+If you're only interested in changes to a specific property, you can pass a selector function as the third argument to `onMutate`.
+This will make sure the callback is only invoked when the selected value changes:

 ```ts
 onMutate(